Random induced subgraphs of Cayley graphs induced by transpositions: The main theorem

 \section{The main theorem}

-We show in this section that the unique giant component forms within $\Gamma_{n,k}$ for two reasons: first, any $\Gamma_{n,k}$-vertex is {\it a priori} contained in a subcomponent of size $\ge O(n^{k\delta+\frac{2}{3}})$, limiting the number of ways by which $\Gamma_{n,k}$-splits can be chosen and second there are many independent paths connecting large $\Gamma(S_n,T_n)$-subsets.
+We show in this section that the unique giant component forms within $\Gamma_{n,k}$ for two reasons: first, for given $\delta$, any $\Gamma_{n,k}$-vertex is {\it a priori} contained in a subcomponent of size $\ge M_k(n)$, see eq.~(\ref{E:polysize}), limiting the number of ways by which $\Gamma_{n,k}$-splits can be chosen and second there are many independent paths connecting large $\Gamma(S_n,T_n)$-subsets.
 We first prove Lemma~\ref{L:dense-01} according to which $\Gamma_{n,k}$ is ``almost'' $2$-dense in $\Gamma(S_n,T_n)$.